|Best Manual||Medela Harmony Manual Breast Pump||SEE IT||

 Breast pumps help moms create an emergency stash of milk for other caretakers or just enough for an extra bottle at night.
 They’re made in manual, electric, single, double, wearable, and hands-free designs.
 Pumps have become baby registry must-haves for many moms on the go.
 There’s a lot to take in when picking the best breast pump for you.
 Take a look at our guide and product recommendations to help you narrow down your options.

-- Best wearable breast pump: JOYSA Double-Electric Breast Pump
+- Best wearable: JOYSA Double-Electric Breast Pump

-- Best budget breast pump: Haakaa Manual Pump
+- Best budget: Haakaa Manual Pump

 The best breast pump basics